-(many directories exist and can be accessed online with contact information on how to get in-touch with local agencies)
+Many directories can be accessed online with contact information for local agencies.

-(can tell you about the local senior agencies that specialize in in-home care assistance)
+They can refer you to local senior agencies that specialize in in-home care assistance.

 Most agencies will have their representative pay a visit to your home and conduct an interview with you.